bolin-flow/bolin-flow.github.io/content/about/_index.md

 I work as a Principal Data Scientist at Zinnia.

-My research revolves around the fascinating field of Precision Medicine, where I harness the synergies of Network Science and Machine Learning to drive transformative advancements.
+My projects revolves around the field of finance, operation management, credit risk, monitoring systems, supply chain, where I harness the synergies of Statistics and Machine Learning to drive transformative advancements.

 ## head 2